pallebone/PersonalBlockListsPAllebone/README.md

 Blocklist list section complete.
 110 entries.

+##Allowlist:

+Please open AllowlistOptional.txt in files above and add these entries to pihole if appropriate.

-## Allowlist and other stuff etc to be continued as I get time...
+##other stuff etc to be continued as I get time...